JFtechOfficial/mac-automation-scripts/README.md

 * Unzip the `Video Editing.zip` file and move its content to the Application folder

 ---
-## Yeelight brightness slider for the Touchbar
+## Touchbar Yeelight brightness slider
 ### what does it do
 Add a slider to the Touchbar.
 It controls the brightness of your Yeelight bulb
 ### Requirements